JuliaLang/julia/doc/src/manual/parallel-computing.md

 is near the beginning of the block assigned to another, it's very likely that `q[i,j,t]` will not be ready at the time it's needed for computing `q[i,j,t+1]`.
 In such cases, one is better off chunking the array manually.
 Let's split along the second dimension.
-Define a function that returns the `(irange, jrange)` indexes assigned to this worker:
+Define a function that returns the `(irange, jrange)` indices assigned to this worker:

 ```julia-repl
 julia> @everywhere function myrange(q::SharedArray)